BxCppDev/Bayeux/source/bxemfield/README.txt

-emfield is a C++ program library that provides a simple interface to describe electromagnetic fields.
+Bayeux/emfield is a C++ program library that provides a simple interface to describe electromagnetic fields associated to a geometry model.

-emfield depends on the geomtools library.
+Bayeux/emfield depends on the Bayeux/geomtools library.

-emfield is distributed as a module of the Bayeux software suite.
+Bayeux/emfield is distributed as a module of the Bayeux software suite.

-Authors :
- - François Mauger <mauger@lpccaen.in2p3.fr> (Université de Caen Basse-Normandie, LPC Caen (CNRS/IN2P3))
+Authors :  François Mauger <mauger@lpccaen.in2p3.fr> (Université de Caen Normandie, LPC Caen (CNRS/IN2P3))

 Please read the COPYING.txt file for licensing terms.